QikaiGu/scalding-emr-tutorial/README.md

 Head on over to the AWS EMR console to monitor your job.
 You'll see it provisioning and configuring your instances followed by running the sole step we provided.

 Once complete, use either the Amazon S3 web browser or a tool like [Transmit](http://panic.com/transmit/) to have a look at the output directory.

+### Step 5 - PROFIT!

+If you have a look at `s3n://slifka-scalding/scalding-emr-tutorial/1381259280` you will see the same `_SUCCESS` and `part-00000` files as when the job was run locally.

+## Next Steps

+With the framework this tutorial provides, you can proceed through several directions:

+1. Test-drive your Scalding jobs, without ever leaving `sbt ~test`.
+1. Package and run your jobs locally with Hadoop.
+Just throw everything into the `./data` directory and go from there.
+This might be your go-to if you're digging around in some data locally before spinning up a much larger job on EMR.
+1. Package and run your jobs up on EMR when you're ready to take advantage of Amazon's scale.
+On 8 x m1.large instances, it took about 1 hour to process 14GB of data.